arrow

 Vendor choice risks in fintech are the challenges associated with selecting a service provider to support fintech operations.

-In fintech, choosing the right vendors and vendor risk management are essential parts of business.
+Choosing the right vendors and vendor risk management fintech are essential parts of business.
 However, selecting the wrong vendor can lead to serious risks, such as security breaches, regulatory violations, and reputational damage.

 How to mitigate vendor choice risks?